 At the federal level, the EPA is beginning the necessary steps to designate at least two PFAS (PFOA and PFOS) as “hazardous substances” through CERCLA Section 102.
 Such a designation could render potentially responsible parties liable for investigation and cleanup costs, individual and public drinking-water system filtration, health assessments, and possibly even natural resource damages.
 EPA is collecting data on PFAS environmental concentrations and sources.
 The EPA Office of Land and Emergency Management (OLEM) is updating a list of uses by industry, and manufacturing and use sites.
 In addition, EPA is identifying potential sources of PFAS in surface waters.
 For example, EPA is collaborating with the Ohio River Valley Water Sanitation Commission (ORSANCO) to evaluate PFAS concentrations and sources along the Ohio River.

 Developments at the state level are also creating a need for PFAS source differentiation.
-New York has designated PFOA and PFOS as hazardous substances, so the potential liability associated with cleanup already exists there.
+New York has already designated PFOA and PFOS as hazardous substances, and the potential liability associated with cleanup already exists there.
 In May 2019, Wisconsin introduced legislation that would authorize Wisconsin DNR to add PFAS to the list of hazardous constituents under the state’s hazardous waste management law and enforce the state’s spill and cleanup law to remediate PFAS.
 New Hampshire is suing eight companies, claiming their manufacture and use of certain PFASs has damaged the environment and harmed residents.

-ToxStrategies has expert capabilities with PFAS compounds and relevant forensic techniques that have been applied successfully in source evaluations, including chemical fingerprinting techniques such as:
+ToxStrategies has expert capabilities with PFAS compounds and relevant forensic techniques that have already been applied successfully in source evaluations, including chemical fingerprinting techniques such as:

 - Comprehensive chemical analysis for homologue groups, precursor compounds, and fluorotelomers